Ricky Mujica shares his tips for artists

 Who did you idolize when you were younger?
 Did you look up to an older sibling or maybe one of your parents?
 From great warriors to majestic mountains, artists throughout time have been drawn to powerful subjects.
 Ricky Mujica started painting scenes with mothers because he was drawn in by their power - the power to create life and sustain it.

 In our conversation, Ricky was kind enough to share a fascinating story about why he painted an image of his wife breastfeeding their child on a subway - simply put - he was in awe.
 Hearing from Ricky, you really get the sense that he seeks to capture the essence of the moment in his paintings.
-Make sure to check out the captivating images of Ricky’s artwork located at the end of this post.
+And that is one of the best tips for artists you can get- knowing why you paint what you paint!

 - Observe - Be a detective, look around for clues that will inform your painting.